ACTOR| WRITER| FILMMAKER

 In 2017 she established Stone's Throw Theatre Company and toured literary and directorial debut These Four Walls.
 The play explored homelessness and the prevalent housing crises at the time - in association with Clean Break Theatre Company.

-Rep'd with Sayle Screen.
+Represented by Sayle Screen.